 Ruin Pubs in Budapest

-I won’t go into too much detail about these pubs since I think they are on just about every travel blog about Budapest and I found them to be a bit overrun by drunk annoying tourists, but they are worth checking out for the experience.
+I won’t go into too much detail about these pubs since I think they are on just about every travel blog about Budapest, and I found them to be a bit overrun by drunk annoying tourists, but they are worth checking out for the experience.
 My favorite had to be Kuplung, with a hidden entrance leading to a quiet courtyard in front and a wild party with live DJs and bands in the back.
-I also enjoyed Fogashaz which has some great DJ parties and two full floors, including a Kert to get lost in.
-Szimpla Kert was also fun to check out an is an amazing concept, but to be honest, I enjoy it more on Sunday for the market than I do the overcrowded party.
-Seriously in peak season, I could not even move at one point.
+I also enjoyed Fogashaz, which has some great DJ parties and two full floors, including a Kert.
+Szimpla Kert was also fun to check out and is a fantastic concept, but honestly, I enjoy it more on Sunday for the market than I did the overcrowded tourist party at hight.

 Corvin Night Club

-Corvin Club is an amazing 3 room venue with a rooftop bar that bumps some amazing techno and deep house.
-I was lucky enough to check out the venue on a night that Guy Gerber was playing until the wee hours.
-Be prepared to walk a lot of stairs before you start dancing as the venue is located away from the happening city center and you have to climb about 7 flights of stairs in an old brick warehouse, but it’s totally worth it.
+Corvin Club is a unique 3 room venue with a rooftop bar that bumps some amazing techno and deep house.
+I was lucky enough to check out the venue on a night Guy Gerber played until the wee hours.
+Be prepared to walk a lot of stairs before you start dancing as the venue is located away from the happening city center, and you have to climb about seven flights of stairs in an old brick warehouse, but it’s totally worth it.
 Enjoy dancing your face off with the wild Budapest locals.

 Bohem Art Hotel

-With the word art in their name, you know Bohem is going to be a trendy, hip place to lay your head.
+With the word art in their name, you know Bohem will be a trendy, hip place to lay your head.
 Each room is decorated with unique local art providing a different ambiance from room to room.
 Centrally located and with roots running deep in the city, you will feel the BoHo carefree lifestyle pulsing through you as you enter the lobby.

 Hipster Neighborhoods in Budapest

-It may be one of the smallest districts in Budapest, but District VII, packs a mean punch.
-It is teaming with cocktails bars, food trucks, design and concept stores and so much more.
-This is one of the most popular districts for locals and tourist alike.
-Most of the places I mentioned are contained in this district but don’t get pigeonholed in and make sure to get out and explore the whole city.
+It may be one of Budapest’s smallest districts, but District VII packs a punch.
+It is teaming with cocktails, bars, food trucks, design and concept stores, and more.
+This is one of the most popular districts for locals and tourists alike.
+Most of the places I mentioned are contained in this district but don’t get pigeonholed in, and make sure to get out and explore the whole city.